MBrassey/macOS/README.md

 ![macOS](/img/trident_zsh.png)

 <h1>appleseed</h1>
 <a href="https://github.com/mattinclude/appleseed"> appleseed v1.0.0</a> Is a command line widget (CLW), I designed for macOS and iTerm2.
 It's a flexible platform for process automation and added eye candy.
-It utilizes imgcat to view image files with the help of shell integration.
+It utilizes imgcat to view image files inside the terminal with the help of shell integration.
 For best results, launch in a tall by thin proportioned shell.
 <br><br>

 ![appleseed](/img/appleseed.png)